heru-himawan-tl/fdaf/README.md

 - Thorntail development was discontinued, the support for Thorntail probably will be unexpectedly defective in the future.
 - The newer [GlashFish](https://javaee.github.io/glassfish/) and
-[Payara](https://www.payara.fish/) are removed from the list of supported application server, since they are having bugs those will cause FDAF application will not able to work or even failing the FDAF application deployment.
+[Payara](https://www.payara.fish/) were removed from the list of supported application server, since they have bugs those prevent FDAF application to work with them.

 ### Supported JPA Providers